jusantamaria/jusantamaria/README.md

 - 👋 Hi, I’m @jusantamaria
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in Automation testing with Selenium and Java
-- 🌱 I’m currently learning Frontend development
+- 🌱 I’m currently learning Automation testing
 - 📫 How to reach me julikq22@gmail.com

 <!---